dridi/libvmod-querystring/README.rst

 Varnish multipurpose vmod for URI query-string manipulation.
 Can be used to normalize for instance request URLs or Location response headers in various ways.
-It is recommended to at least clean incoming request URLs (removing empty query-strings), all other functions do the cleaning.
+It is recommended to at least clean incoming request URLs (removing empty parameters or query-strings), all other functions do the cleaning.

 FUNCTIONS
 =========